anjenn/closetApp/thesis_rough_draft.md

-- to be later transferred to overleaf
+###### - to be later transferred to overleaf
-- writing in md in order to track the progress better
+###### - writing in md in order to track the progress better
-- Content of this draft will follow the official requirement provided by the university
+###### - Content of this draft will follow the official requirement provided by the university

+### TBA / to-do

+- Functional and non-functional requirements
+- Mind map
+- Use case diagram
+- Class diagram
+- Component tree structure diagram
+- Refactoring before inserting code snippets
 -------

-# Project title
+# Implementation of a CRUD Web application using MEVN stack
 **Name:** JeongHyun An

 **Category:** Web application